LesUski/100-Days-in-Cloud/README.md

 ## Getting Started

 To get started with AWS you'll either create a new [Free Tier](https://aws.amazon.com/free/) account or start one of the paid services that offer labs and sandboxes.
-You’ll find some examples in <a href="#Paid AWS learning options">Paid AWS learning options</a> section.
+You’ll find some examples in <a href="#AWS learning options">Paid AWS learning options</a> section.
 The advantage of the paid services is that you’ll get the labs with clear instructions, in some cases guidance and a sandbox, that is provided AWS account where you can deploy services without worrying about additional costs.